 Back then there was no Internet and very limited telephone service.
 A phone call meant either going to the telephone company office and calling from there or having the hotel operator place the call and then waiting 20 – 30 minutes for the operator to make a connection to the public phone in the lobby of the hotel.
 Either way 5 minutes would cost thirty dollars or more.
 So I used to skip the telephone and write home to my folks.
 I would sign the letters “Moto-Charlie”.
 Hence, the inspiration for the name of my tour company.

 I spent the last 3 months of my trip riding my 50cc bike up through Seville, Madrid, and Barcelona, on through Switzerland, Austria, and Germany to Munich and from there to Paris, Normandy, and London.
 I swore that someday I would come back to the Alps on a big bore motorcycle.

-During the next ten years I went to college to become a CPA, thinking that I could make good money during the tax season (i.e. winter), which would leave me time and funding to ride during the summer.
+After my 1973 trip to Europe I spent part of the the next ten years going to college to become a CPA, thinking that I could make good money during the tax season (i.e. winter), which would leave me time and funding to ride during the summer.